muke1908/chat-e2ee/README.md

 4. **No history** i.e. once chat is closed the data is not recoverable, however encrypted data can be found on memory trace.
 [Read More](https://github.com/muke1908/chat-e2ee/wiki/How-and-when-your-data-can-be-compromised%3F)

 :boom: **Spin up your own frontend**:
- - JS SDK and use chat-e2ee backend as service.
-[Usage instruction](https://github.com/muke1908/chat-e2ee/tree/service-modularisation/service)
+ - JS SDK and use chat-e2ee backend as service - `@chate2ee/service` [Read Me](https://github.com/muke1908/chat-e2ee/tree/service-modularisation/service)

 ---